LaunchCodeEducation/lchs/src/chapters/functions/why-create-functions.rst

 Now that we coded ``reverse_string`` ONCE, we can reuse it whenever we need to flip a string.

-We will explore this idea in the Modules chapter.
+We will explore this idea in the :ref:`Modules chapter <modules-index>`.

-.. todo:: Insert internal link to the Modules chapter index.

 Functions Save Millions of Lives Every Day
 ------------------------------------------